-We have pulled together the following Frequently Asked Questions, which we hope will be of help to you.
+We have pulled together the following Frequently Asked Questions, for any learners who attend our college campuses for classes, which we hope will be of help to you.
 If you have any further questions, please do not hesitate in contacting us.

-There are things you can do to help reduce the risk of you and anyone around you getting ill with COVID-19
+There are things you can do to help reduce the risk of you and anyone around you getting ill with COVID-19:

 · Wash your hands with soap and water often – do this for at least 20 seconds

 · Use hand sanitiser gel if soap and water are not available